 SPAU 3344 Anatomy and Physiology of Speech and Hearing

 SPAU elective (3 semester credit hours course with SPAU prefix)

 At least 42 semester credit hours of lower- or upper-division courses of the student's choice.
 Students are encouraged to explore areas of concentration in Speech-Language Pathology and Audiology as well as explore interests outside the field.
 At least 51 semester credit hours of upper-division courses are required for graduation.

 Fast Track Baccalaureate/Master's Degrees

-UT Dallas undergraduate students with strong academic records who intend to pursue a master's degree in Communication Disorders at the University may consider an accelerated undergraduate-graduate plan of study.
+UT Dallas undergraduate students with strong academic records who intend to pursue a master's degree in Communication Disorders at the university may consider an accelerated undergraduate-graduate plan of study.
 If accepted into the program, students may take up to 15 semester credit hours of graduate courses that may be used to complete the baccalaureate degree and also to satisfy requirements for the master's degree.
-Students must earn grades of B or better in graduate courses taken.
-Students must have completed at least 90 semester credit hours toward a baccalaureate degree before beginning Fast Track coursework.
-Students may apply for Fast Track admission up to one semester before they reach 90 semester credit hours.
-To qualify for admission, students must have completed at least 18 semester credit hours in major field core courses at UT Dallas.
-Application for admission to the Fast Track is through the graduate Communication Disorders program, not through Enrollment Services.
-GRE scores are required.
-For applications and instructions, please contact the Associate Dean's office.
+Students must maintain a 3.000 grade point average and earn grades of B or better in graduate courses taken.

-- A required Major course that also fulfills a Core Curriculum requirement.
-Nine (9) semester credit hours are counted in Core Curriculum.
+3. A required Preparatory course that also fulfills a Core Curriculum requirement.
+Three (3) semester credit hours are counted in Core Curriculum.